-Cyber risk is a key component of operational resilience and the Society has a Business Resilience Committee, which is as a sub-committee of the Executive Committee, to manage the threat of these risks.
-On a regular basis, the Business Resilience Committee reports its findings directly to the Risk Committee and the Board.
+Cyber risk is a key component of operational resilience and the Society has a Business Resilience Committee, which is as a sub-committee of the Executive Operational, Risk and Compliance Committee, to manage the threat of these risks.
+On a regular basis, the Business Resilience Committee reports its findings directly to Executive Operational, Risk and Compliance Committee.
 The Society has employed specialist resources to monitor, test, maintain and continuously improve the effectiveness of the Society's cyber defences and operational resilience.

-5.7.
+5.8.
 Conduct Risk